 Or you can get web vital report in Google search console which has specific mobile and desktop sections displaying how your website’s URLs are affected.
-Although it only suggests whether you need to improvement on LCP, CLS and FID.
-You can inspect URLs in concern directly from search console report which takes you to PSI.
+Although it only suggests whether you need to improve on LCP, CLS, and FID.
+You can inspect URLs in concern directly from the search console report which takes you to PSI.

-Regardless of the testing tool you are going to use the primary idea here is to get an idea where your pages are at.
+Regardless of the testing tool, you are going to use the primary idea here is to get an idea of where your pages are at.

 #2.
 Enable caching

 You can find many caching plugins available for WordPress, make sure you have installed and configured one of them.
 While doing so, it’s necessary to avoid using multiple caching plugins to not run into cache conflict.
 WP Rocket, Lightspeed caching, W3 Total Cache are some of the best caching plugins you can use on your site.
 You might have to test multiple plugins before discovering the most suitable configuration for your site.

 Many cache plugins allow you to enable mobile caching, make sure to take advantage of this feature so that your site is ready for mobile fast indexing.
 Set your cache duration properly – keep it short for a site that updates its content regularly and long for those sites struggling with server response time and lesser activity.

 If your TTFB is over 600ms Lighthouse marks it failing.
 You need to get a reliable fast web host to get a constant <600ms TTFB.
 I would suggest doing your own research rather than leaning towards the dedicated reviews found on the internet or joining groups like WPhosting to share experiences with users around the world.